 Sink Hollow (Logan Canyon)

-Sink Hollow is a narrow ATV trail near the top of Logan Canyon.
-The
+Sink Hollow is a narrow ATV trail north of Beaver

 Sink Hollow trail itself features 5 miles of downhill through pine and